 People who are an ATCS (Art Therapy Certified Supervisor), ATR-BC (Art Therapy Registered and Board Certified), or ATR (Registered Art Therapist) are registered art therapists, whereas an ATR-P (Provisionally Registered Art Therapist) isn’t a fully registered therapist.
 These practitioners work under the supervision of a credentialed professional to complete their post-graduate clinical hours.

 2. Experience of the therapist

-One of the most important things to keep in mind while searching for an art therapist is their experience in this field.
-The more experience they have, the more likely the therapist has previously dealt with psychological issues similar yours.
+One of the most important things to keep in mind while searching for an art therapist is their experience in the field.
+The more experience they have, the more likely the therapist has previously dealt with psychological issues similar to yours.